Lottery Good Samaritan dies

 "It's like when you give somebody a Christmas present and you watch them open it and they think it's absolutely wonderful.
 Well, when we've given people money we get that all the time."

-The Wraggs also gave money to family and friends, and helped a group of Second World War veterans on a trip to honour fallen comrades in 2003.
+The Wraggs also gave money to family and friends, and helped a group of World War Two veterans on a trip to honour fallen comrades in 2003.

-They paid for 50 war heroes to visit Italy for the 60th anniversary of the battle of Monte Cassino in 2004 after they failed to secure enough funding.
+They paid for 50 war heroes to visit Italy for the 60th anniversary of the battle of Monte Cassino in 2004 after they had failed to secure enough funding.

+Mr Wragg said: "We'd like to say we made a lot of people happy with what we've been able to do to donate to a lot of charities.